April 1, 2025

 Unlocking instant AI effects

 Now that we stream everything on demand, we can spin up cloud GPUs to add high-quality AI effects like Green Screen and Eye Contact in real time.
-With our old technology stack, applying these effects to large videos sometimes took hours, but now they can be applied in just a few seconds.
+With our old technology stack, applying these effects to large videos sometimes took hours, but now they can be applied in just a few seconds, delivering faster 4K exports and smoother playback speed.

 To make this magic happen, we built specialized AI servers that carefully keep computation in the GPU.
 For example, using the dedicated video encoding hardware available on GPUs, we sped up video encoding/decoding by 10x.
 This allows us to pull a frame out of a video stream, apply an AI effect, and re-encode the video stream, all faster than the video plays back.
 Other than a small latency right after seeking to a new spot in the video, the server makes sure frames are available to the client with the effect applied before they are needed, making it appear as though the effect is available instantaneously.